This program targets:

 Overview and Guidelines

-The Fulbright Foundation in Greece will award up to eight grants to Greek faculty members and researchers to lecture and/or conduct research at universities or research centers in the United States, and up to two grants to postdoctoral fellows who would benefit from a short term research period in the U.S, Fulbright grants are awarded for a minimum of three months.
+The Fulbright Foundation in Greece will award up to eight grants to Greek faculty members and researchers to conduct research and/or lecture at universities or research centers in the United States, and up to two grants to postdoctoral fellows who would benefit from a short term research period in the U.S. Fulbright grants are awarded for a minimum of three months.
 Recipients may continue their project under the auspices of Fulbright for up to six months (maximum eligible period) only if funding from sources other than the Fulbright Foundation is obtained.
 In that case, proof of funds is required.
-The grant period may begin as early as September 1, 2022 and must be completed by May 31, 2023.
+The grant period may begin as early as September 15, 2023 and must be completed by May 31, 2024.
 The grant period cannot be divided and may be conducted at a maximum of two universities or research centers.

 In addition to the intellectual merit of a proposal, this program supports projects that recognize and promote the critical relationship between educational exchange and international understanding.
 Applications with broad multiplier effects are welcome, as are projects that are conducive to candidates sharing their experiences and knowledge with colleagues and students in the host country (the U.S.) and, upon return, in the home country (Greece).